prachiebanthia/Twitter-v2/Twitter/README.md

 - [x] User can pull to refresh.
 - [x] User can compose a new tweet by tapping on a compose button.
 - [x] User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
+- [x] Hamburger menu
+   - [x] Dragging anywhere in the view should reveal the menu.
+   - [x] The menu should include links to your profile, the home timeline, and the mentions view.
+- [x] Profile page
+   - [x] Contains the user header view
+   - [x] Contains a section with the users basic stats: # tweets, # following, # followers
+- [x] Home Timeline
+   - [x - buggy] Tapping on a user image should bring up that user's profile page

 ## Video Walkthrough